 9. Three Wheel Robots

-Three-wheel robots are generally of two types based on the nature of steered wheels.
+Three-wheel robots are generally of two types, based on the nature of steered wheels.
 In the first type, two wheels are separately powered while the third wheel rotates freely for balance (differentially steered).
-In the second type, two wheels are powered by one source and the third wheel is powered via a different source.
+In the second type, two wheels are powered by one source while the third wheel is powered by another source.

 For differentially steered three-wheel robots, the direction at which the robot is going at a given time can be altered by changing the relative rate at which the two powered wheels are rotating.
 When two wheels have the same rate of rotation and same direction, the robot continues to go straight.